Limited Editions Club/Heritage Press: Fathers and Sons by Ivan Turgenev (1951/1941)

 Click images to see larger views.

-Today is the second and final work of Ivan Turgenev’s output for the Limited Editions Club, Fathers and Sons.
-In case you missed the first post on the Cardevon Press published The Torrents of Spring, click this link.
+Front Binding – Today is the second and final work of Ivan Turgenev’s output for the Limited Editions Club, Fathers and Sons.
+In case you missed the first post on the Cardevon Press-published The Torrents of Spring, click this link.
 This is also the third time we’ve covered a LEC that came from a Heritage Press exclusive!
 The two earlier instances we’ve documented include Crime and Punishment and The Diary of Moll Flanders.
-The former shares a connection with this book in its illustrator; yes, that ever-so-frequent artist of many of the Macy Russian novels — and personal favorite — Fritz Eichenberg.
+The former shares a connection with this book through its illustrator; yes, that ever-so-frequent artist of many of the Macy Russian novels — and personal favorite — Fritz Eichenberg.
 The German-born Eichenberg seemed to have a knack for conjuring up the right mood for the works of Dostoevsky, Tolstoy, Pushkin and now Turgenev; the only Russian masters he missed were Gogol and Chekhov.
 I’ve documented Eichenberg’s extensive career for Macy and the subsequent LEC handlers here.

 Title Page – Constance Garnett’s translations are once more summoned for this particular work; it’s a rare instance when she is not the translator of a Russian text.
 Heritage Press/LEC board member John T. Winterich takes over Preface duties.
+As I’ve observed elsewhere, he often wrote the Heritage exclusive prefaces, and when he appears in a LEC volume it seems to be an indicator of its status as an original from that press.

 Colophon – Eichenberg signs this edition, and this is #734 of 1500 copies.